 Why did he have to leave?
 Was he replaced with a newer model?
 Weren’t we friends?
 Who was this new host, this man who barely resembled a man named Matt?

-But what of the playful and genuine Matt?
+But what of the playful and genuine Matt Gibb?
 Where had he been?
 What had he been up to all these years?
 I had to find out.

 How did you land the role?

-Matt: While I was [working at Family Planning], the agent [from my drama course] got in touch with me one day and said, “Hey, there’s this show called Squirt and the presenter’s leaving.
+Matt: While I was [working at Family Planning], an agent got in touch with me one day and said, “Hey, there’s this show called Squirt and the presenter’s leaving.
 I reckon you should send an audition video down.”
 I didn’t really know what to wear, so the drama teacher suggested that I wear these sort of slinky – this is a really long story, you can totally cut this out – weird kind of neutral, grey, slinky, almost kind of lycra outfit that we’d worn for this one production that we’d done recently.

 What was it like working on the show with the cast and crew?